gql-dart/ferry-docs/docs/pagination.md

 client.requestController.add(reviewsReq);
 ```

-Once the response is received, any `responseStream`s that were listening to `reviewsReq` will get updated with the new data.
+Once the response is received, any `request()` Streams that were listening to `reviewsReq` will get updated with the new data.

 ## Pagination